-- Lines must be no longer than 70 characters. - Each line is terminated by a single newline character. - Two newline characters in succession signal the end of the paragraph. - There must be no whitespace or newlines after the last character
+- Lines must be no longer than 70 characters. - Each line, except the last, is terminated by a single newline character. - Two newline characters in succession signal the end of the paragraph. - There must be no whitespace or newlines after the last character. - The end of the last line also signals the end of the paragraph.